 The E1 frame carries 30 voice channels in a 256-bit frame.
 Since 30 channels only requires 240 bits, 16 bits are available for framing, signaling, error checking and supervisory communications.
 These extra 16 bits are divided into two groups of 8 bits each.
-The first octet is located in the first 8 bit positions of the 256 bit frame, while the second is located in bit positions 129 through 136 (with the first bit numbered as 1).
+The first 8 of these 16 "extra" bits are located in the first 8 bit positions of the 256 bit frame, while the second eight bits are located in bit positions 129 through 136 (with the first bit numbered as 1).
 If we take the 256 bits 8 bits at a time, and call each 8 bits a channel, we have 32 channels in the frame.
 In the standard, these channels are numbered from 0 (zero) to 31.
 The first overhead octet represents channel zero, therefore, and is known as the framing channel.
 The next overhead octet represents channel 16 and is known as the signaling channel.
 The remaining channels are known as message channels.
-See Figure 8 which shows the basic E1 frame.
+See Figure 4 which shows the basic E1 frame.
 Note that each numbered block represents 8 bits.